A Disturbing Number of Republicans Support Trump’s Coup Attempt

 Of course, Raffensperger doesn’t have a recording of the conversation, so it’s his word against Graham’s.
 But what motive does Raffensperger, a Republican, have to rat out a fellow Republican, especially when doing so imperils his own political future?
 For that matter, what is the innocent version of this conversation?
 Raffensperger is running a recount, and Trump’s close ally is calling him to discuss the standards he’ll use for disqualifying ballots for what legitimate and aboveboard reason, exactly?

 In an interview with the Wall Street Journal, Raffensperger gives more detail on Graham’s disturbing request.
 The two men had two conversations, and in the second one, “Graham called back again and brought up the idea of invalidating absentee ballots from counties with higher rates of signature errors.”
-He rejected that request as grossly illegal.
+Raffensperger rejected that request – which would amount in practice to invalidating huge numbers of Democratic votes on spurious grounds – as grossly illegal.
 Raffensperger also tells the Journal he had staffers with him on that call, which means there are potentially witnesses to Graham’s blatant attempt to steal a presidential election.

 Graham of course has already gone on television and answered a question about appointing electors to cancel the vote in the affirmative: “Everything should be on the table.”
 If he is willing to support such a banana-republic maneuver in public, why wouldn’t he do the same thing in private?